realm/realm-js/packages/realm-web/README.md

   - API key.
   - Email & password.
 - A limited selection of [services](https://docs.mongodb.com/stitch/services/) are implemented at the moment:
-  - Remote MongoDB (watching a collection is not yet implemented).
+  - MongoDB (watching a collection is not yet implemented).
   - HTTP (send requests using the MongoDB service as a proxy).

 Some parts of the legacy Stitch SDK is still missing, most notably: